 #109 Clock ticks for Madagascar's lemurs

-But crop burnings and wild fires destroy 200,000 hectares of Madagascar's a year.
+But crop burnings and wild fires destroy 200,000 hectares of Madagascar's forest a year.
 And the 13 percent of its natural forest that remains may disappear within a generation, according to Ratsimbazafy.

 "If this rate of deforestation continues you could say that within 20 to 25 years there won't be any forest left, so no lemurs either," he said.